Snaps & Chats

-Snap and our partners use this data to provide you with relevant search results, track metrics around search activity, and sometimes help improve search algorithms and product features.
+Snap and our partners use the data collected in Scan and Voice Scan to provide you with relevant search results, track metrics around search activity, and help improve search algorithms and product features.

 Our partners do not receive data about which Snapchat account is making a search.
-Snap and our partners only retain the images collected during the search for a short period of time.
+Snap and our partners retain the images and audio collected during the search for only a short period of time.

 At the moment, Amazon Camera Search is only available to Snapchatters in the US.

-Snap Map lets you see where your friends are, what’s going on around them, and even see what’s happening across the world!
-To open the Snap Map, just pinch your fingers on the Camera, Friends, or Discover screens.
+Snap Map lets you see where your friends are, what’s going on around them, find your favorite restaurants and bars, and even see what’s happening across the world!

 If you don’t open the app for 8 hours, you won’t be visible on the Map until you open Snapchat again.
 You can always update the people you’re sharing your location with in Snap Map settings, or go into ‘Ghost Mode’ to hide your location from everyone.
 We may also remind you if you leave location sharing enabled for a while.